Living and Working in Mexico: How to Make it Happen

 Utilize your contacts and get legal advice before committing.
 For example, renting an auto in Mexico can be extremely expensive.
 I thought about my experience of flying to Alaska to fly fish and we rented a “Rent a Wreck”.
 We didn’t care.
 We were there to fish and the rusty old van worked fine for us.The “Secretary of Tourism” does not allow an auto older than 2-3 years to be rented so that was the end of that idea.
 Good idea but doesn’t work within the framework of Mexican laws.

 Here’s the bottom line.
 Don’t move to Mexico if you don’t have skills.
 I’m not trying to be harsh but labor related jobs are of minimal pay and is not what you want to retire to.

 Now, if you know how to build cement block walls, you probably know many other things about construction.
 If you can afford to retire, and are looking at this website, you should look into hooking up with, or establishing, a company that caters to foreign home investors and restoration.
 Contact me I may be interested or can help.

 If you’re into the arts, Yucatan is well known for its artistic community.
 Work on the internet?
 Well you can do that almost anywhere and why not next to the pool or on the coast.
 Yucatan has a completely modern internet system.

 We all have ideas about how we could “keep busy” while retired and many of these ideas can be expanded into retirement businesses.
 Do the research ahead of time and go into it with a solid knowledge base!

 I recommend making your own e-commerce website.
-The SBI system we use can help you build a step-by-step website that can help you make additional income or even retire early.
+The Solo Build It system we use can help you build a step-by-step website that can help you make additional income or even retire early.
 Others have done it so can you!